boshmoq/2-maktab/README.md

 ---
 ## 🌱 About the Project
 The **2-Maktab Website** was created as a digital home for my school.
-It was my first real dive into web development — the project where curiosity turned into code and code turned into something people could actually click on.
+It was my first real dive into web development, the project where curiosity turned into code and code turned into something people could actually click on.

 ---
 ## 🛠 Tech Stack